ABOUT

 Weds 1st - Fri 3rd May, with The Civitas Institute (University of Texas at Austin).

+A colloquium on the significance of 'middle sized' entities in the sciences, metaphysics, and theology.
 Participants should be familiar with physics and metaphysics.
 Applications by graduate students and academics welcome at: pusey.conference@stx.ox.ac.uk.

 Speakers include: George Ellis (Cape Town), Robert Koons (UT Austin), Timothy O'Connor (Indiana), Javier Sánchez Cañizares (Navarra), Vera Hoffmann-Kolss (Bern), Alyssa Ney (UC Davis), Mark Harris (Harris Manchester), Daniel De Haan (Blackfriars & Campion Hall), William Simpson (Pusey House & UT Austin), John Pemberton (Durham & LSE), Philip Goff (Durham), Aaron Cotnoir (St Andrews), Christopher Oldfield (Cambridge), Robert Verrill (Blackfriars Cambridge), Jonathan Price (Pusey House & St Cross), and Emily Quershi-Hurst (Pembroke).